rockettheme/docs/Docs/grav/themes/anacron/particle_newsletter.md

 ![](assets/particle_newsletter1.jpeg)

 The **Newsletter** particle enables users to sign up for your newsletter.
-You need to create an account on <a href="http://mailchimp.com/">MailChimp.com</a> and copy the form embed action url into the particle's Form Action URL input field as shown below.
+You need to create an account on <a href="http://mailchimp.com/">MailChimp.com</a> and copy the form embed action url into the particle's Form Action URL input field.

 Here are the topics covered in this guide: